AXIANSDO/deploy-api-client-automation-logs/README.md

 - `POST /automations/{automationId}/executions`
 - `GET /automations/{automationId}/executions`

-### Create a local automation
+### Register an approved automation locally

-Use this once for each approved automation.
+Use this once for each automation approved by AXIANS.

+This does not create a new automation in the AXIANS central catalog.
+It creates the local record required by the customer-side API so execution logs can be stored and sent using the returned `automation_id`.

 Request: